Oahu Surf 2

 There are no references to tennis courts in any remarks and MLS data shows no agents selecting TENCOU.
 Given the small Waikiki condo context, the building almost certainly has no tennis court.

-Strong evidence supports a building trash chute: 8 of 9 current MLS listings include the TRACHU amenity.
-While the public remarks do not explicitly say "trash chute" or "garbage chute," the repeated MLS amenity across multiple listings is strong building-level evidence and appears consistent rather than a one-off agent error.
+Strong building-level evidence supports a trash chute: 9 of 10 current MLS listings include the TRACHU amenity.
+None of the public remarks explicitly mention a trash/garbage/refuse chute, but the recurring MLS checkbox across listings suggests this is a copied, building-level amenity rather than a one-off unit feature.

 The remarks reference '2 secured parking', '1 covered, secured parking', and a 'tandem parking stall' but never valet or valet parking.
 This consistent description across listings strongly suggests there is no valet service at the building.